-The latter are especially common, especially with signs and parking regulations in cities which can seem confusing to expats and visitors alike who are not familiar with traffic regulations.
+The latter are especially common.
+Signs and parking regulations in cities can seem confusing to expats and visitors alike who are not familiar with traffic regulations.
 We take a look at some of the watch-outs and explain what you should expect as part of the process.

 Both parking fines and minor speeding offences are considered as Ordnungswidrigkeiten in German legal speak.
 This in simple terms means that pleading guilty by paying the fine usually means that the matter is considered closed.
 A court appearance is not necessary for minor offences.